Death of Suzanne Rees: Events and death

-The Coral Adventurer cruise ship, operated by Coral Expeditions, left the Far North Queensland town of Cairns on 24 October 2025 (Note: The Guardian lists a departure time of 5:30pm, citing "VesselFinder satellite tracking data".
-ABC News lists a departure time of 7:32am, citing "ship-tracking data".) on a planned 60-day circumnavigation of Australia.
-The ship arrived at Lizard Island at 8:30am the following day.
+The cruise ship Coral Adventurer, operated by Coral Expeditions with a capacity of 120 guests, left the Far North Queensland town of Cairns on 24 October 2025 (Note: The Guardian lists a departure time of 5:30 pm, citing "VesselFinder satellite tracking data".
+ABC News lists a departure time of 7:32 am, citing "ship-tracking data".) on a planned 60-day circumnavigation of Australia.
+The ship arrived at Lizard Island at 8:30 am the following day.
 Lizard Island is located in the Great Barrier Reef, 240 km north of Cairns.
-Coral Expeditions offered a hike on the island to Cook's Look, a lookout point on Lizard Island.
-Suzanne Rees, an 80-year-old gardener and bushwalker from Sydney, had joined other passengers on the ship for the hike.
-Temperatures on Lizard Island on 25 October were approximately 30 C. According to Katherine Rees, the daughter of Suzanne Rees, police told the Rees family that Suzanne fell ill during the hike and was asked to "head down, unescorted".
-The Coral Adventurer left Lizard Island later that day (Note: The Guardian, citing VesselFinder, states that the ship left Lizard Island at 3:30pm.
+Coral Expeditions offered a hike to Cook's Look, a lookout point on the island.
+Suzanne Rees, an 80-year-old gardener and bushwalker from Sydney, had joined other passengers for the hike.
+Temperatures on Lizard Island on 25 October were approximately 30 C. According to Katherine Rees, the daughter of Suzanne Rees, police told the family that Suzanne fell ill during the hike and was asked to "head down, unescorted".
+The Coral Adventurer left Lizard Island later that day (Note: The Guardian, citing VesselFinder, states that the ship left Lizard Island at 3:30 pm.
 ABC News indicates a time later in the day, stating the ship was "seen departing the surrounding waters around sunset between 6pm and 7pm".) without Rees on board.

 When Rees failed to attend dinner (Note: The Guardian and The Australian both indicate that Rees' absence for dinner was noted "at about 6pm".) aboard the Coral Adventurer, searches took place on the ship for her.
-The ship's crew initially hypothesised that Rees had fallen overboard.
-The Australian Maritime Safety Authority was notified at 10pm AEST (Note: As indicated by The Australian and ABC News.
-The Guardian lists 9pm, while BBC News lists "21:00 local time (10:00 GMT)", this is likely to be erroneous as Australian Eastern Standard Time is 10 hours ahead of Greenwich Mean Time, rather than the 11 of Australian Eastern Daylight Saving Time.) by the master of the ship that Rees was missing.
+The ship's crew initially hypothesised that she had fallen overboard.
+The Australian Maritime Safety Authority was notified at 10 pm AEST (Note: As indicated by The Australian and ABC News.
+The Guardian lists 9 pm, while BBC News lists "21:00 local time (10:00 GMT)", this is likely to be erroneous as Australian Eastern Standard Time, the year-round time zone of Queensland, is 10 hours ahead of Greenwich Mean Time rather than the 11 of Australian Eastern Daylight Saving Time which is in use in all other eastern Australian states from October to April.) by the master of the ship that she was missing.
 A search and rescue operation began, and the Coral Adventurer turned back towards Lizard Island.
-Rees' dead body was found on Lizard Island on the morning of 26 October, discovered by a helicopter operated by Nautilus Aviation.
-Traci Ayres, a sailor in the area, stated Rees was discovered at approximately 9:30am.
+Rees' dead body was found on the island on the morning of 26 October, discovered by a helicopter operated by Nautilus Aviation.
+Traci Ayres, a sailor in the area, stated that she was discovered at approximately 9:30 am.